Aarhus: Food, drink, and nightlife

 Aarhus has a robust and diverse nightlife.
 The action tends to concentrate in the inner city, with the pedestrianised riverside, Frederiksgade, the Latin Quarter, and Jægergårdsgade on Frederiksbjerg as the most active centres at night, but things are stirring elsewhere around the city too.
 The nightlife scene offers everything from small joints with cheap alcohol and a homely atmosphere to fashionable nightclubs serving champagne and cocktails or small and large music venues with bars, dance floors and lounges.
-A short selection of well-established places where you can have a drink and socialise, include the fashionable lounge and night club Kupé at the harbourfront, the relaxed Ris Ras Filliongongong offering waterpipes and an award-winning beer selection, Fatter Eskild with a broad selection of Danish bands playing mostly blues and rock, the wine and book café Løve's in Nørregade, Sherlock Holmes, a British-style pub with live music, and the brew pub of Sct.
-Clemens, with A Hereford Beefstouw restaurant across the cathedral.
+A short selection of well-established places where you can have a drink and socialise, include the large homely Irish pub Tir na nÓg with occasional live music, and a separate cocktail bar; relaxed RIS RAS Filliongongong, offering waterpipes and an award-winning beer selection; Sharks Poolhall nightclub with televised sports events and joyful billiard players; the fashionable but hard to find Gedulgt nightclub speak-easy, high-end cocktail bar; cosy Vinstuen bar with a cheap menu of basic drinks, beer, and table football; British-style Sherlock Holmes pub stuffed with Sherlock Holmes paraphernalia; and LouLou nightclub dance lounge at the riverside.
 A few nightlife spots are aimed at gays and lesbians specifically, including Gbar (nightclub) and Café Sappho.

 The Århus Set (Danish: Århus Sæt) is a set of drinks often ordered together, named for the city and consisting of two beverages, one Ceres Top beer and one shot Arnbitter, both originally from Aarhus.
 Ordering "a set" suffices in most bars and pubs.
 Aarhus Bryghus is a local craft brewery with a sizeable production.
 The brewery is located in the southern district of Viby and a large variety of their craft brews are available there, in most larger well-assorted stores in the city, and in some bars and restaurants as well.
 They also export.